In a nutshell

 It’s hard to give a general answer to this question, as it depends on the season as well as your needs.
 We’ll give you some rough numbers.

-- Flights: Flights from Berlin, for example, start at 20 euros.
-If you start from a less prominent airport, it can be 200 euros.
+- Flights: Flights from Berlin, for example, start at 20 pounds.
+If you start from a less prominent airport, it can be 200 pounds.

 - Accommodation: Cheap hostels are available from about 26 pounds per night.
 For a double room in a nice and central boutique hotel you should expect at least 130 to 175 pounds.